-When choosing an energy deal you’ll want to think about:
+When choosing an energy deal, you’ll want to think about:

-- How flexible your contract needs to be
+- how flexible your contract needs to be

-- The tariff price (duh!)
+- the tariff price (duh!)

-What if I have a pre-pay meter?
+What if I have a prepayment meter?

 They can also stop careless students running up bills and then moving out without paying for their energy.
 To operate a pre-pay meter, you simply use a special card or key which you can top up at many shops and post offices.

-Step 5: Pay the old suppliers final bill
+Step 5: Pay the old supplier’s final bill

-You can only change supplier once you’ve officially moved into your home.
+You can only change supplier once you’ve officially moved in to your home.
 Switching suppliers takes approximately 21 days, so you’ll probably have to pay at least one bill from the old supplier.
 This is why it’s better to switch sooner rather than later.